 Do you build the project?

 At this time, J. Kretschmer, Architect does not offer construction.
 However, we work with many great contractors and can connect you with several to bid your project.

 My general contractor says he can design/build my project.
 What do you offer that is different?
 There are some advantages to design/build that appeal to many people.
 How we are different is that an architect, licensed by the state, has the duty to act as your agent during the project and to look out for your best interests.
-My experience at being involved in 100s of construction projects makes me your expert in ensuring that the contractor and the sub-contractors are performing their work accordingly and are not charging you improperly.
+My experience at being involved in 100s of construction projects makes me your expert and advocate through the course of municipal approvals and construction.

 Why should I hire you for Construction Observation services?
 Services performed by an architect during construction are called Construction Observation services.
 My staff and I have the experience to look out for you during construction.
 We can spot when the builder is not following the plans, has built something dangerous or is substituting quality products for cheap ones.